Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 Delicious Dumplings in a Spicy Gravy!

 Bananas and plantains have a distinct flavor when cooked.
 In this kofta curry, you have to mix boiled and mashed banana pulp with chickpea flour, plain flour, onions, paneer, spices, and salt to make a firm dough.
-Further, divide the dough into lemon-sized balls and deep-fry them in oil till golden brown.
+You then divide the dough into lemon-sized balls and deep-fry them in oil till golden brown.
 These are the koftas.
 You can also eat these koftas as tea-time snacks.
 They are crispy and delicious.
 I kept a few koftas aside for eating as snacks.

 Now, you have to make a spicy gravy.
 For this, you have to saute a cinnamon stick, cardamom, and onions in some oil.
 Next, add tomato puree.
-Continue sauteing till puree becomes thick.
+Continue sauteing till the puree becomes thick.
 Add spice powders, salt, and cashew nut paste.
 Saute till you get a nice aroma of the roasted spices.
 Add water and boil the mix till you get the right consistency.
 Add koftas.
 Mix well.
 Turn off the stove.
 Done!

 Now, let me share the detailed recipe.